 - General engagement (likes, shares, comments)

-Google Analytics can help a lot with vanity metrics, as can social media analytics on all the top social channels.
+Google Analytics can help with vanity metrics, as can social media analytics on all the top social channels.

 Track Influencer Marketing Results and Develop Successful Influencer Partnerships that Will Grow Your Business

-Tracking the results of influencer marketing programs shouldn't be a difficult task.
-Successful influencer partnerships will involve co-operative sharing of metrics and regular check-ins to catch up on progress.
+Tracking the results of influencer marketing programs shouldn't be difficult.
+Successful influencer partnerships will involve the cooperative sharing of metrics and regular check-ins to monitor progress.

-The right goals will help you to set clear and measurable influencer KPIs, and the right tracking tools will make conversion attribution easy.
+The right goals will help you set clear, measurable influencer KPIs, and the right tracking tools will make conversion attribution easy.

 By carefully and closely tracking influencer marketing results, you’ll get a clear picture of what (and who!) your target customers like.
 This will help both you and your influencer partners to produce even more successful campaigns in the future.